 Regular or Standard car insurance companies in Ontario are required by law to offer auto insurance to anyone that qualifies.
 But if you are considered too high of a risk or do not meet the insurance companies requirements you may need to purchase car insurance from the non-standard market.
-The non-standard auto insurance market is another name for the High Risk Insurance Category.

 Can an Auto Insurance Company Cancel my Policy?

 Where your policy has been in effect for up to 60 days, the Insurance Company may only cancel your policy for a reason that they have filed with the Financial Services Regulatory Authority of Ontario (FSRA), formerly known as FSCO.

 Where your policy has been in effect for more than 60 days, the Insurance Company may only cancel your policy for one of the following reasons:

 - you have given false particulars of the vehicle or subject of insurance